ShubJas/Recommendation-system/README.md

 ### To analyse the model
 Run evaluate.py

-#To run the webapp
+###To run the webapp
-Run app.py and vist the link that appears in the Terminal
+Run app.py and visit the link that appears in the Terminal